 Your complaint will be acknowledged within two working days and will then be assigned to an appropriate senior manager who will aim to resolve your complaint within 10 working days.
 If this is not possible, you will be updated accordingly.

 If you are not satisfied with the outcome of your complaint, you can appeal against the decision.
 You should submit your appeal within 10 days of receiving your response.

 Your appeal should include:

 - Why the suggested resolution was not satisfactory

 - Your desired resolution from the College.

-The Vice Principal Curriculum and Quality will then investigate your appeal and will provide a written ‘Completion of Procedures’ letter to you within one calendar month.
+A nominated senior manager will then investigate your appeal and will provide a written ‘Completion of Procedures’ letter to you within one calendar month.